 - Any rash on the skin covered by a diaper

-- Limited to diaper-wearing age group (birth to 3 years)
+- Age: Diaper-wearing age group (birth to 3 years)

 - Secondary infection by yeast or bacteria